 Our dental team here at Marchmont Dental Care may ask you to wear your dentures most of the time for the first few days, including when you sleep.
 Once your mouth adjusts to having dentures we may ask you to remove them whilst you sleep.

 We will give you all the information you need to look after your new appliance during your first visit.
 Doing so will mean your dentures last several years.
 It is still important to book several visits at Marchmont Dental Care so that your dentures can be relined or even re-made.

-The benefit of having an immediate brace is that you do not need to be without teeth whilst your gums are healing.
+Our dental team will need to take measurements and impressions of your mouth, so you will need to visit our practice beforehand.
 Your bone and gums are likely to shrink during the following six months after having teeth removed, so you'll be asked to make visits if your dentures need adjusting or replacing.